LGBT Memories of the Dictatorship: Recommended Documentaries, Podcasts, and Books

 PODCAST

-If you'd like to recommend other productions to add that aren't included in this article, leave your suggestion in the comments.
+If you'd like to recommend other productions to add that aren't in this article, leave your suggestion in the comments.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US